dataflow-data/Discord-Webhook-Messenger/README.md

 ## Building for Production

-To build the application for production:
+To build the production application:

 ```sh
 npm run build